-How to Use Respiration Rate in the Elite HRV App
+How to and Why Use Respiration Rate in the Elite HRV App

 If you are able to see the Respiration Rate option in the Elite HRV app, congratulations!
 You are part of a smaller segment of our user population that has access to this beta feature.

 Respiration is also known as "breathing rate."
 It refers to the number of breaths one takes per minute and is usually measured while at rest.
 Respiration includes both inhalation and exhalation.